-The storage of data among pools of virtual resources known as private clouds, which are sourced from systems dedicated to—and typically owned and managed by—the enterprise using them.
+Private cloud storage is the storage of data among pools of resources abstracted from resources solely dedicated to the end user—usually within the user’s firewall and sometimes on premise.
 Since setting up an enterprise-scale private cloud manually can be less efficient in the long run than using existing software, companies are using platforms like OpenStack® to digitally transform pools of virtual resources into private clouds.

 Hybrid cloud storage

-The storage of data among a combination of 2 or more interconnected cloud environments—public or private.
-While the public and private cloud environments that make up a hybrid cloud are separate entities, migrating data between them is facilitated by a complex network of local-area networks (LANs), wide area networks (WANs), application programming interfaces (APIs), and VPNs or containers.
-This separate—yet connected—architecture allows enterprises to store critical data in a private cloud, less sensitive data in a public cloud, and move data between either environment as desired.
+Hybrid cloud storage is the storage of data among multiple cloud environments with some degree of workload portability, orchestration, and management among them.
+While the public and private cloud environments that make up a hybrid cloud are separate entities, migrating data between them is facilitated by a complex network of local-area networks (LANs), wide area networks (WANs), application programming interfaces (APIs), virtual private networks (VPNs), or containers.
+This separate—yet connected—architecture allows enterprises to store data in any environment and move data between them as desired.

 There are important differences between cloud computing and virtualization that can cause some enterprises to favor virtual storage over cloud storage.
 It may have to do with compliance and regulatory guidelines, but those industries still need to be able to provide cloud-like storage scalability across virtual deployments.